ElliotNB/observable-slim/README.md

 ## Design (Deep Dive)

 Curious about the underlying architecture and implementation?
 See **[docs/design.md](docs/design.md)** for the problem model, core algorithms, complexity, invariants, cycle-safe instrumentation, cross-proxy fan-out, reachability-based teardown, and correctness arguments.
-It's optional reading, but helpful if you want to understand how the internals stay fast and memory-safe.
+Optional reading, but helpful if you want to understand how the internals stay fast and memory-safe.
+For validation of scaling/time complexity performance, please see **[bench/results.md](bench/results.md)** for the most recent benchmarking run.

 ## Features